Conference Agenda

 1:45pm - 2:00pm

-Academic Librarians Enhancing Information Literacy through Contemplative Pedagogies
+Academic Librarians Enhancing Information Literacy through the use of Contemplative Pedagogies

 Paulina Rousseau